|Phone Number||Clinical Office Address|

-Dr. Clark is the Wilma T. Gibson Presidential Professor and Chair of the Department of Pediatrics of the University of Utah and Chief Medical Officer of Primary Children’s Medical Center.
+Dr. Clark is the Wilma T. Gibson Presidential Professor and Chair of the Department of Pediatrics of the University of Utah and Chief Medical Officer Emeritus of Primary Children’s Hospital.
 He also holds adjunct professorships in the Departments of Obstetrics and Gynecology and Bioengineering.

 Born and raised in New York City, Dr. Clark received his bachelor’s degree with Honors in Biology from Union College in Schenectady, New York, and medical degree magna cum laude from Albany Medical College.
 He trained in Internal Medicine at Mary Hitchcock Memorial Hospital Dartmouth Medical School, and in Pediatrics and Pediatric Cardiology at the Johns Hopkins Medical Institutions.

 Dr. Clark had faculty appointments at the University of Nebraska, the University of Iowa, and the Johns Hopkins University and at the University of Rochester until July of 1996.
 He assumed his current position in Utah in 1996.
 He is the Chair of the Pediatrics Guidance Council for Intermountain Health Care.

 Dr. Clark has outstanding achievements in biomechanics of the developing cardiovascular system, mechanistic classifications of congenital cardiovascular malformations, and the care of children with chronic illness.
 In addition to leadership positions in national and international organizations, he is a consultant to the EPA, NIH, and principal investigator of the Utah Vanguard Site of the National Children’s Study, a 25 year longitudinal cohort study of genetics and environment in children’s health and disease.